Mikarsoft/BlackHole-Core-Cli/README.md

     This command gives the 'Database First' ability to the BlackHole Core ORM.

+    If the database is compatible with BlackHole's restrictions it will parse it directly without any errors.

+    If there are incompatibilities then the Cli will stop the process and will generate a Parse report at the selected default Datapath folder, that will describe all the changes that are required to the database, in order to parse it.
+There are 3 levels of incompatibilities, 'Minor', 'Medium', 'Serious'.
+    You can overcome the first two levels easily.

+    If you want to parse the database even if it is incompatible, you can use the '--force' or '-f' argument after the parse command.
+    With this argument, the Cli will parse all the Entities that have 'Minor' or 'Medium' level incompatibilities and it will also, generate a report of the parsing.

+    VERY IMPORTANT!!! => BlackHole updates the database automatically on the Startup of the application, if your database is incompatible DO NOT start your application after parsing with the '--force' argument.
+Mikarsoft and BlackHole Core ORM have no responsibility for any dataloss or damage in your database

 BlackHole Example:

  -Find an Example Project here => [BlackHole Example](https://github.com/Mikarsoft/BlackHole-Example-Project)